ManasaRaoK/lxca_puppet/README.md

 Lenovo XClarity™ Administrator is a centralized resource management solution that is aimed at reducing complexity, speeding response, and enhancing the availability of Lenovo® server systems and solutions.
 Using the lxca module, you can interact with the LXCA resources such as nodes, chassis, cmms etc...

 In this POC, the supported functionality are:
-a.
-Listing of all nodes
+* Listing of all nodes
-b.
-Listing of managed nodes
+* Listing of managed nodes
-c.
-Listing of unmanaged nodes
+* Listing of unmanaged nodes
-d.
-Listing and filtering of nodes using a chassis
+* Listing and filtering of nodes using a chassis
-e.
-Listing and filtering of nodes using a uuid
+* Listing and filtering of nodes using a uuid
-f.
-Power on node
+* Power on node
-g.
-Power off node
+* Power off node
-h.
-Power restart node
+* Power restart node
-i.
-Blink LOC LED
+* Blink LOC LED
-j.
-Turn on LOC LED
+* Turn on LOC LED
-k.
-Turn off LOC LED
+* Turn off LOC LED
-l.
-Listing of all chassis
+* Listing of all chassis
-m.
-Listing of managed chassis
+* Listing of managed chassis
-n.
-Listing of unmanaged chassis
+* Listing of unmanaged chassis
-o.
-Listing and filtering of chassis using a uuid
+* Listing and filtering of chassis using a uuid

 ## Setup
 Once the lxca module becomes a part of the Puppet Forge, it can be installed using the command: